Federation: The United States of America Qualification path: 2024 FIDE Circuit winner

 Praggnanandhaa’s rise from prodigy to elite contender has unfolded at remarkable speed.
 He first captured global attention at the 2023 FIDE World Cup, where he reached the final after defeating a string of top-ranked opponents, ultimately finishing runner-up to Magnus Carlsen.
 That performance confirmed his ability to handle sustained pressure against the world’s best.
 Praggnanandhaa is no stranger to the Candidates stage, having already competed in the 2024 edition, and he secured his return by winning the 2025 FIDE Circuit through consistent results across multiple top-level tournaments.
 A key member of India’s Olympiad gold-medal teams, Cyprus marks another major step in a career still very much on an upward curve.

-Federation: Netherlands Qualification path: 2025 FIDE Grand Swiss winner
+Federation: The Netherlands Qualification path: 2025 FIDE Grand Swiss winner

 Anish Giri returns to the Candidates with a profile built on elite-level experience, deep opening preparation, and sustained classical consistency.
 A grandmaster since the age of 14, he has spent more than a decade competing regularly at the very top, including multiple World Championship cycles.
 Giri qualified for the 2026 FIDE Candidates by winning the 2025 FIDE Grand Swiss in Samarkand, finishing first outright in a large and fiercely competitive field.
 The result highlighted his ability to deliver in long Swiss-system tournaments, where precision and endurance are decisive.
 His return places him once again among the players contesting the final step toward a World Championship match.

-Federation: Netherlands Qualification path: 2025 FIDE Grand Swiss winner
+Federation: Germany Qualification path: 2025 FIDE Grand Swiss 2nd place

 Federation: Uzbekistan Qualification path: 2025 FIDE World Cup winner